Prologue – All Things Definitional

 - To create an Account you must be at least 16 years old.

 - The Company may (at its discretion) vet Users before they create an Account.
 However, it isn’t obliged to do this and isn’t responsible for the accuracy or reliability of any verification performed.
+The Company may also refuse to create an Account at its absolute direction.

 - With great power comes great responsibility because by creating an Account you warrant and agree that: